 The best way of keeping your child motivated for distance learning is by using digital learning tools.
-Learning tools involve online learning platforms, educational applications which can range from language teaching applications to test making tools.
+Learning tools involve online learning platforms and educational applications, ranging from language teaching applications to test-making tools.

 Some of the best and most fun digital learning tools are as follows:

 You can use Khan Academy Kids, an educational app for young kids from ages 2 to 7.
 This application consists of core subjects like maths literacy, language, reading, and writing.

 Khan Academy Kids offer various learning topics for children and provide creative activities for children without them feeling the burden of doing it as an assignment.
 They also have a collection of animal guide kids that is a feeling for children as they are colourful and help children stay engaged.